International Student Admission

 The University Counseling Center provides students with testing services, advice and counseling.
 The Counseling Center maintains a staff of trained counselors to help you with educational, vocational or personal issues.
 You may, at your request, take a variety of tests to help evaluate your interests, aptitudes and abilities.

 The University has a complete, well-staffed health service on campus and students are urged to use its facilities.
 A portion of each student's fees goes to help maintain the health services, thus making it possible to charge students at reduced rates.
 While you are enrolled at the University you are required to purchase and maintain a health plan that includes medical expenses payable at least 75% including hospitalization, evacuation and repatriation insurance.
 The University of Oklahoma Student Association endorses a health plan that you will be charged for with your tuition and fees.
 With the University plan, you may purchase additional insurance for your spouse and children.
 If you have another plan and wish to have the charges removed from your account, you should notify the Student Health Insurance Office by the insurance waiver deadline date each semester.
 To find the deadline dates and other information concerning student health insurance, go to OU Human Resources.

-The University is an accredited member of the North Central Association of Colleges and Secondary Schools.
+The University is an accredited member of the Higher Learning Commission (HLC).
 In addition, the University and its various colleges, schools and departments hold memberships in various professional organizations and accrediting agencies.

 Climate and Clothing